User Review( votes)

 What is considered the correct safety distance and what is the correct stopping distance of a vehicle?

-The situation in which a driver is at any given time can change the time it takes to react properly and avoid a possible collision with some obstacles.
+The situation in which a driver can react timely and properly and avoid a possible collision with a car or an obstacle.

 Time translates to vital car immobilization measures.

 Have you ever wondered how many meters the car travels per second?